Man who died of gunshot wounds had injured himself by mistake: Police | Law-Order

 - India

-A 52-year-old man who had died of gunshot wounds last week had suffered the injuries by his own mistake but before his death but had accused two people of firing at him due to enmity, police said on Thursday.
+A 52-year-old man who died last week had accidentally shot himself but before his death, wrongly accused two people of firing at him, police said on Thursday.

 Dibai village resident Lekhraj, a fake doctor, had injured himself accidently while handling his country-made pistol after receiving it from his friend Chandrasen whom he had given it for the safe-keeping, Bulandshahr’s Senior Superintendent of Police Santosh Kumar Singh said.